Jo Mazelis: Writing

-In 2014 Mazelis wrote a collection of surreal dystopian fiction for Go!
-Be a Bird!, a collaborative work with award-winning artist Susan Adams.
+In 2025 Mazelis published the novel The Forger’s Ink, looking at the story of the death of Fanny Imlay, half-sister of Mary Shelley and daughter of Mary Wollstonecraft.

-Several of her stories have also been broadcast on BBC Radio 4 including Too Perfect, Snakeskin Becomes Her and The Blackberry Season.
+Several of Mazelis's stories have also been broadcast on BBC Radio 4 including Too Perfect, Snakeskin Becomes Her and The Blackberry Season.

 Mazelis's work has appeared in The Lonely Crowd, New Welsh Review, Spare Rib, Poetry Wales, Raconteur, Cambrensis, Nth Position, The Big Issue, Corridor, The Ottawa Citizen, Everywoman, Tears in the Fence and Lampeter Review amongst others.